beginner-corp/keystash/readme.md

 Setup a bucket:

-- `keystash -create my-bucket` create an S3 bucket for storing secrets
+- `keystash --create my-bucket` create an S3 bucket for storing secrets

 Read secrets: